What changed on January 1, 2026

 - = Share of cost (paid to the facility each month before Medi-Cal pays the rest)

-Share of cost is the part that didn’t change in 2024.
+Share of cost is the part that neither the 2024 elimination nor the 2026 reinstatement touched.
 Income still matters.
 A parent with $4,500 a month in Social Security and pension income still pays most of it to the SNF.

 Spousal impoverishment

 Federal Medicaid law protects a community spouse (the spouse who stays at home while the other is in a nursing facility) from being impoverished.
 The community spouse has a Community Spouse Resource Allowance (CSRA) and a Minimum Monthly Maintenance Needs Allowance (MMMNA).
-These rules still apply in California after the 2024 asset-limit change, primarily for share-of-cost allocation and for cases where federal rules apply.
+These rules still apply in California, for both resource allocation between spouses and share-of-cost allocation.
+For 2026 the CSRA runs from a minimum of $32,532 up to a maximum of $162,660, and the MMMNA runs from a floor of about $2,555 up to a maximum of $4,066.50 per month.
 The dedicated spousal impoverishment guide covers this in detail.

 The historical look-back, in plain English